 Friday 10:15 with Kim Dee, Justin Roll, and Amanda Huettner

 Building on 2018’s Consent & Inclusivity workshop, you’re invited to spend an interactive two-and-a-quarter hours with facilitators Kim Dee and Justin Roll of the Consent Crew and Amanda Huettner of the Feminist Association for Collaborative Education (FACE) BC.
 This year’s workshop will explore Community Accountability by:

 - introducing the concept of calling people in vs. calling people out;

 - providing a framework for HOW (and when) to have calling in conversations;

 - presenting and discussing the values of a compassionate culture (vs. a dominance one);

 - exploring how we might meaningfully respond to situations that cause pain and anger.

 Start your Lindy Bout Friday by thoughtfully engaging with fellow dancers from across Canada and the Pacific Northwest to work towards fostering a more compassionate community—together.

-This workshop is open to any dancer, teacher, or organizer attending Lindy Bout.
+This workshop is open to any dancer, teacher, or organizer in the swing dance community.
 There is a $10-20 sliding-scale suggested donation to support facilitators; no one will be turned away for lack of funds.
 Please register for the workshop in advance so we get a sense of numbers.